How to scale an intrapreneurship program globally with DHL Start-up Lab

 The Playbook is the result of our joint efforts to scale the intrapreneurship program and make it fully remote.
 The playbook is the foundation on which the rest of the program is built.
 It helps intrapreneurs to start working on their ideas on their own and use the playbook as a guide to go from a great idea to a successful innovation project.

 The Playbook describes step-by-step what intrapreneurs can do to test their most risky assumptions at each stage of the program, starting with the Problem, all the way to Scale.
 It explains what experiments could be helpful to test that assumption and how to execute them properly, from doing customer interviews to setting up proper POCs and even starting with Growth Hacking to scale their ideas.
-It explains concepts like validated learning and the importance of stakeholder management.
+It explains concepts like validated learning, evidence-driven innovation, and the importance of stakeholder management.

 It is truly a practical guide how to turn ideas into innovation within large organisations.